Ole Werner: Coaching career

-On 17 August 2016, Werner became head coach of Holstein Kiel as interim manager.
+On 17 August 2016, following the dismissal of Karsten Neitzel, Werner became head coach of Holstein Kiel as interim manager.
 He managed two matches, first in the Schleswig-Holstein Cup quarter-final against ETSV Weiche which finished as a 2–0 win.
 He also managed a 3.
 Liga match against FSV Zwickau, which finished as a 3–0 win.
-On 27 August, he was replaced by Markus Anfang.
-On 16 September 2019, Werner returned as the interim manager for Kiel.
-On 24 October 2019, he was appointed as manager of Holstein Kiel.
+On 27 August, he was replaced by Markus Anfang and returned to the second team, with whom he finished the 2016–17 season in 2nd place.

+On 16 September 2019, Werner returned as the interim manager for Kiel, which was in 16th place with five points after matchday 6, following the dismissal of André Schubert.
+On 24 October 2019, After six points from four games, he was permanently appointed as manager of Holstein Kiel, signing a deal until June 2022.
+He ultimately finished the 2019–20 season with Kiel in a safe 11th place.
 He resigned as coach of Holstein Kiel in September 2021 after four losses in seven games.